Yandex Cloud

 API

-1. In the management console, select the folder where the backup is located.
+1. In the management console, select the folder containing the backup.

 3. In the left-hand panel, select Backups.

-4. Depending on what resource you want to recover from the backup, select the Virtual machines or BareMetal servers tab.
+4. Depending on the resource you want to recover from the backup, select the Virtual machines or BareMetal servers tab.

 5. In the line with the backup to restore the VM or BareMetal server from, click and select Restore VM or Recover BareMetal server, respectively.

-6. In the window that opens, select the VM or BareMetal server you had created the backup from.
+6. In the window that opens, select the VM or BareMetal server you backed up.
 In the list, this VM or server will be labeled (current) or (current), respectively.

 7. Click Restore.

-1. See the description of the CLI command to restore a VM or BareMetal server from a backup:
+1. View the description of the CLI command to restore a VM or BareMetal server from a backup:

 yc backup backups recover --help